 - Latent tuberculosis

-In 2009, Dr José started his training in respiratory medicine as an academic clinical fellow and in 2013 he was awarded a prestigious Wellcome Trust Clinical Research Training Fellowship for research into lung infection with Streptococcus pneumoniae.
-This focused on the role of proteinase activated receptor 1 that has a key role in the interplay between coagulation activation and inflammation.
+Dr José started his training in respiratory medicine as an academic clinical fellow at UCL and in 2013 he was awarded a prestigious Wellcome Trust Clinical Research Training Fellowship for research into lung infection with Streptococcus pneumoniae.
 This research was performed at UCL and led to a PhD, several publications, conference presentations and awards.
 He continued his research as a clinical lecturer investigating de novo bronchiectasis in haematological malignancies.
 He is a Honorary Associate Professor at UCL Respiratory and continues his research interest in host susceptibility and pathogenesis of respiratory infections.

 Dr José has extensive experience of teaching and examining undergraduate and postgraduate students.
 He is a fellow of the Higher Education Academy and past clinical lead of the prestigious UCL MBPhD programme.
 He is invited to teach at conferences and courses including at the Royal Society of Medicine.
 As an Honorary Associate Professor at UCL he continues to teach 1st year medical students on the UCL breathing and circulation module.

 Amongst Dr José’s extensive publication record he has authored several book chapters on respiratory infections and pulmonary complications of cancer therapy.
 He is also a section editor for the 2nd edition of the Encyclopaedia of Respiratory Medicine.

 Dr Ricardo José has published extensively including in the journals Lancet, Lancet Respiratory Medicine, British Medical Journal, Thorax and Nature Mucosal Immunology and Journal of Immunology.
 See a full list of Dr José’s publications here.